-Provision for credit losses of contract assets and service fees receivable.
-Provision for credit losses of contract assets and service fees receivable increased by 228% from RMB38.3 million in 2018 to RMB125 million in 2019, mainly due to the significant increase in off-balance sheet loans originated as a result of the continuing growth of our business in 2019.
+Provision for credit losses of contract assets and receivables.
+Provision for credit losses of contract assets and receivables increased by 252% from RMB125 million in 2019 to RMB442 million in 2020, mainly due to the significant increase in off-balance sheet loans originated as a result of the continuing growth of our business, earlier recognition of credit losses under ASC 326 as well as negative impact of the ongoing COVID-19 pandemic which began in 2020.